Google I/O 2024: What to expect | TechCrunch

-Developers season has officially commenced, and we’re mere days away from Google I/O 2024.
+Developers season has officially commenced, and we’re just one day away from Google I/O 2024.
 The short answer to the question of what to expect is two letters: AI.
 Google I/O?
 More like Google A/I. There’s been an element of artificial intelligence/machine learning in almost every Google announcement for the past several years, but this time, you’re going to be sick of the subject by the time CEO Sundar Pichai leaves the stage.

 Things kick off on May 14 at 10 a.m.
 PT.
 That’s the big keynote — the one you think of when you think about the event.
 “Discover how we’re furthering our mission to organize the world’s information and make it universally accessible and useful,” Google says.
 It’s the keynote that famously once involved skydivers shilling a breakthrough piece of augmented reality called Google Glass that we all wear every day.